 Past Green Breakfast topics and speakers include:

 - Managing Climate Change Risks in the Washington DC Metropolitan Area: Adaptation Through NASA's Telescope.
-Congressman Gerry Connolly and Erik Leidos.
+Congressman Gerry Connolly and Erik Tucker of Leidos.
 March 2016.

 - Mushrooms, Fungi and Environmental Remediation.
 Meredith Keppel.
 January 2016.